Scaling limits for planar aggregation with subcritical fluctuations: Introduction

 In the case at hand, there are a number of special features which are important to the analysis.
 First, while the limiting dynamics is not in equilibrium, it is an explicit steady state, which allows us to handle convergence of the Markov process in terms of linearizations around this steady state: we find that the difference $\Phi_n(z)-e^{cn}z$ may usefully be expressed by an interpolation in time, in which each term describes the error introduced by a single added particle.
 Second, the map $\Phi_n$ is determined by its restriction to the unit circle $(\Phi_n(e^{i\th}):\th\in[0,2\pi))$ and the action of each jump, besides being small, also becomes localized in $\th$ in the limit $c\to0$.
 This is one of the features contributing to the explicit form found for the limiting fluctuations.
 Third, we have at our disposal, not only the usual tools of stochastic analysis, but also a range of tools from complex analysis, including distortion estimates, and $L^p$-estimates for multiplier operators, which turn out to mesh well with $L^p$-martingale inequalities.

 We have tried to optimise, as far as our present techniques allow, the constraints in our results on the regularization parameter $\s$.
-In the case $\eta<1$, we establish the disk limit for $\s\gg c^{1/2}$ and the fluctuation limit for $\s\gg c^{1/4}$.
-As seen in Proposition \ref{PEST}, the scale of particles is $c^{1/2}$.
-So the variations in the chosen attachment intensity $h_n(\th)$ do not see individual particles.
-Indeed, for $\eta<1$, in the limit considered, the derivative of the fluctuations at radius $e^\s$, which controls the scale of $h_n(\th)-1$, is at most of order $c^{1/2}/(e^\s-1)$.
-Therefore the dynamics of our processes on the scale of individual particles can be expected to resemble the case of HL$(0)$.
-It remains a challenging open problem to allow $\s\sim c^{1/2}$, when we would expect to see macroscopic variations of $h_n(\th)$ over the spatial scale of individual particles.
-However, as Theorem \ref{th:fluctuations_intro} shows, the fluctuations develop variations on all spatial scales, so the modification of dynamics from HL$(0)$, even with the averaging enforced by our choice of regularization, does result in a feedback which affects their evolution, and which identifies the case $\eta=1$ as critical.
+In the case $\eta<1$, we establish the disk limit for $\s\gg c^{1/2}$.
+Indeed, for $\eta<1$, in the limit considered, we show that the derivative of the fluctuations at radius $e^\s$, which controls the scale of $h_n(\th)-1$, is at most of order $c^{1/2}/(e^\s-1)$.
+Therefore, to leading order, the distribution of each attachment angle is approximately uniform and the bulk dynamics of our process resemble that of HL$(0)$.
+As seen in Proposition \ref{PEST}, the scale of individual particles is $c^{1/2}$, so for $\s\sim c^{1/2}$ the fluctuations of $e^{-c}f'(e^{\s + i\th})$ around 1 are scale-invariant.
+With that choice of $\sigma$ we would expect to see macroscopic variations of $h_n(\th)$, so the attachment distributions would no longer be well approximated by the uniform distribution.
+We therefore believe our constraint on $\s$ is close to optimal within this regime and it remains a challenging open problem to allow $\s\sim c^{1/2}$.
+When $\eta = 1$, on the other hand, we show that the derivative of the fluctuations at radius $e^\s$ is at most of order $c^{1/2}/(e^\s-1)^{3/2}$.
+The break-down in the uniform approximation may therefore well happen for larger $\s$ than $\s\sim c^{1/2}$ and the form of the fluctuations is suggestive of $\s \sim c^{1/3}$.
+Although we need a stronger regularization for the fluctuation result (cf.~Theorem \ref{th:fluctuations_intro}), we find that the fluctuations develop variations on all spatial scales, so the modification of dynamics from HL$(0)$ to ALE$(\eta)$, even with the averaging enforced by our choice of regularization, results in a feedback which affects the limiting evolution, and which identifies the case $\eta=1$ as critical.